Helping you with your visit.

 • Mobility

-We can offer video tours of the Headmaster's House and Gallery Classroom.
+We can offer video tours of the Headmaster's House, and written information on both.

 The museum has a fully accessible toilet.